tomfordweb/tomfordweb.com/_posts/convert-csv-into-sql-insert-statements.md

 ---
 title: Use docker to generate SQL insert statements from a CSV file
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+excerpt: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
+At imperdiet dui accumsan sit amet nulla facilities morbi tempus."
-coverImage: '/assets/blog/hello-world/cover.jpg'
+coverImage: "/assets/blog/tiger.jpg"
-date: '2020-12-22'
+date: "2020-12-22"
 ogImage:
-  url: '/assets/blog/hello-world/cover.jpg'
+  url: "/assets/blog/hello-world/cover.jpg"
 ---

 Importing large amounts of data directly from a CSV into your database via SQL workbench or any other visual editor can be a tedious, and very time consuming task - especially if you are connecting via ssh.